 It is of course vital to minimise our carbon footprint at every level of our operation, from our home offices through to your activities on the trips we design for you.
 Selective Asia already has a relatively light direct operational carbon footprint, and we work hard to keep it that way.
 However, the carbon emitted on our trips is more sizeable and complex.

 We recognise that mitigation isn't a magic bullet, so we undertake many other ways to make sure our sum contribution to this world is a good one.
-Nevertheless, there are ways to mitigate effectively, so we use these for any flights we arrange.
-Soon, we'll be doing the same for the rest of your trip.
+Nevertheless, there are ways to mitigate effectively.

-To achieve this, we partner with C-Level.
+To achieve this, we recommend using C-Level.
 They work directly with environmental scientists and communities in vulnerable habitats to develop functional ways to make conservation profitable for local people.
 They then channel carbon mitigation payments directly into these projects.
 It sounds straightforward enough, but a lot of thought, science and economics go into it.
 We think it's worth every penny.
 Learn more here

 Flights release carbon.
 There's no getting around it.
 Commercial aviation contributes just under 3% of global carbon emissions.
 Passenger flights account for about 80% of that.
 At the moment, voluntarily reducing how much we fly is the most practical way to immediately reduce the carbon released by burning aviation fuel.
 The aviation industry is working on aircraft efficiency and sustainability — short range aircraft are improving, and some countries are pushing national carriers to meet extremely challenging targets.
 But there's no question that airlines are still operating outside the zeitgeist.
 Aviation fuel is untaxed, and airlines themselves are not required to offset their own carbon footprint.
 Clearly there is still much work to be done.
 This is true across the board, of course.
 Research by the European Parliament found that (in 2016) road transport caused 18% of global carbon emissions and (in 2018) the construction industry between 30-40%.
 It's up to each of us to decide how we distribute our carbon use, and it's up to all of us to make sure the impact we do make in our lifetimes is net positive.